MSauermilch/liri-node-app/README.md

     var moment = require("moment");
     var spotify = new Spotify(keys.spotify);

-Since Spotify requires a key to make API requests we use two files to store and project our developement credentials.
-Variables for our Spotify keys are set up in the keys.js and by uing the dotenv module we pass our .env file in which contains our ID and serect key needed to make our requests.
+Since Spotify requires a key to make API requests we use two files to store and protect our developement credentials.
+Variables for our Spotify key are set up in the keys.js and using the dotenv module we pass our .env file in providing the data.

     keys.js
     .env